ApachePointObservatory/TUI3/README.md

 ### Windows

 From the command prompt, navigate to the TUI3 directory and run ```python setup.py install```.
 The TUI3 executable should be installed in ```C:\Users\<your user directory>\AppData\Local\Programs\Python\Python<version>\Scripts\runtui.exe```.
 Navigate to it in File Explorer, right-click ```runtui.exe``` and click "Send to -> Desktop (create shortcut)".
 The resulting desktop shortcut can be double-clicked to run TUI3.

-## Known Bugs

-Below is a list of known bugs:

-	* A suspected race condition exists when attempting to authenticate the TUI session on the APO Servers.
-This condition is most frequently encountered when the local session is connects via an ethernet interface as opposed to a wireless interface.
-"Cancel" the connection, and click "Connect" again, and continue to repeat until the connection succeeds.

 ## Bug Reporting